yizeyi18/abacus-develop/docs/advanced/elec_properties/hs_matrix.md

 A file named `SR.csr` will be generated in the working directory, which contains the overlap matrix.

+> When `nspin` is set to 1 or 2, the dimension of the overlap matrix is nlocal $\times$ nlocal, where nlocal is the total number of numerical atomic orbitals.
+These numerical atomic orbitals are ordered from outer to inner loop as atom, angular quantum number $l$, zeta (multiple radial orbitals corresponding to each $l$), and magnetic quantum number $m$.
+When `nspin` is set to 4, the dimension of the overlap matrix is (2 $\times$ nlocal) $\times$ (2 $\times$ nlocal).
+In this case, the numerical atomic orbitals are ordered from outer to inner loop as atom, angular quantum number $l$, zeta (multiple radial orbitals corresponding to each $l$), magnetic quantum number $m$, and npol (index of spin, ranges from 0 to 1).

 ## examples
 We provide [examples](https://github.com/deepmodeling/abacus-develop/tree/develop/examples/matrix_hs) of outputting the matrices.
 There are four examples: